jmvedrine/jeedom-surepetcare/README.md

 It will permit to control the Sure Petcare connected products for pets from your Jeedom.

-Initially it will only be tested with cat flaps (Pet Porte Connect and recently released Microchip Cat Flap Connect) as there are the only Sure Petcare connected products currently available.
+Initially it has only be tested with cat flaps (Pet Porte Connect and recently released Microchip Cat Flap Connect) as there are the only Sure Petcare connected products that I have.

 But when new connected products are added I will try to upgrade the plugin to support them.
-I know that a connected feeder is planned.
+A connected feeder was recently released, but as I don't own it it is currently not supported by the plugin.
+I hope to be able to support it in a near future.

 This is currently a beta release.
 The most up-to-date version is in the beta branch.

+If you find a bug or want to suggest a new feature, please open an issue.